O’Leary ready to pounce as Ryanair’s rivals crumble

 “The shape of the demand recovery favours airlines exposed to short-haul leisure traffic,” said Daniel Roeska, aviation analyst at Bernstein.

-London Stansted was “all over us” when UK rival easyJet announced it would close its base there, he added.
+He said London Stansted was “all over us” when UK rival easyJet announced it would close its base there.
 Ryanair hoovered up more than 300 of easyJet’s weekly slots at the airport for next summer.

 Losses

+Losses in the second half of its financial year are expected to be greater, especially after the fresh wave of flight cancellations this week as countries closed their borders to the UK over concerns of a new strain of the virus.

-The latest uncertainty came as a blow to an industry hopeful that an uptick in travel over Christmas could offer some much needed cash during the lean winter months.
+The latest uncertainty came as a blow to an industry hopeful that an increase in travel over Christmas could offer some much-needed cash during the lean winter months.

 Despite this, Andrew Lobbenberg, head of airlines research at HSBC, agreed there was an opportunity for Ryanair to grow as flag-carriers lost out on long-haul flights and weaker rivals disappeared.